Lightning-Chart/lcjs-example-0704-customcursorstackedy/README.md

 This example serves as an example for custom data cursor implementation in _stacked Y charts dashboard_, where there are several XY charts stacked vertically on each other.

+Custom cursors can be required for different purposes - like major structural changes or very application specific styling requirements.

+If lesser changes to default cursors are required then please see read about different methods of configuring cursor behavior - `ChartXY` API reference has good links and explanations to follow.

 In this case, the X Axis of each chart are _synchronized_, and when user mouse is above the chart the data of all series `Y` coordinates is shown at the respective `X` coordinate.

 Each `LineSeries` contains 100 000 unique data points, coming to a total of **300 000** data points.
 Regardless, the interaction with cursor is instantaneous.